 Head Coach, Reed Peters began at San Joaquin Delta in 2008.
 With over 20 years as a collegiate coach, he has used that experience to establish the Mustangs to one of top programs in the state.
 In his eleven seasons (337-155) the Mustangs have been a model of consistency reaching the California Elite Eight eight times and the Final Four six times including four in the past five years..
 The Mustangs won a State Championship in 2011 and 2018 and were State Runner up in 2009, 2014 and 2015.
 During his tenure there have been eleven All Americans, eighteen players drafted by Major League Baseball teams, 61 Division I transfers, 36 Division II transfers and 34 NAIA transfers.
-Coach Peters has been named the Big 8 coach of the year three times and Northern California Coach of the year twice and ABCA National Coach of the Year in 2018.
+Coach Peters has been named the Big 8 coach of the year four times and Northern California Coach of the year twice and ABCA National Coach of the Year in 2018.

 - 2017: Elite 8 Finalist. #5 NORCAL ranking. #23 Perfect Game National Ranking